 Cloudflare has been certified to a new international privacy standard for protecting and managing the processing of personal data - ISO/IEC 27701:2019.
 This standard is less than two years old, and adapts the existing Information Security Management System concept into the creation of a Privacy Information Management System (PIMS).
 There are requirements to make sure this privacy management system is robust and is also continually improving to meet its defined objectives.
-The standard is designed such that the requirements organizations must meet to become certified are very closely aligned to the requirements in the GDPR.
+The standard is designed such that the requirements organizations must meet to become certified are very closely aligned to the requirements in Europe's General Data Protection Regulation (GDPR).

-Put simply, the ISO 27701 certification provides assurance to our customers that we have a privacy program that has been assessed by a third party to meet an international industry standard aligned to the GDPR, and that requires us to keep our privacy program under continuous compliance.
-This certification, in addition to the Data Processing Addendum (DPA) we make available to our customers in the dashboard, offers our customers multiple layers of assurance that any personal data that Cloudflare processes will be handled in a way that meets the GDPR's requirements.
+Put simply, the ISO 27701 certification provides assurance to our customers that we have a privacy program that has been assessed by a third party to meet an international industry standard aligned to one of the most comprehensive data protection regimes worldwide, and that requires us to keep our privacy program under continuous compliance.
+This certification, in addition to the Data Processing Addendum (DPA) we make available to our customers in the dashboard, offers our customers multiple layers of assurance that any personal data that Cloudflare processes will be handled in a way that meets the comprehensive data protection requirements, including those set out by the Privacy Act and APPs.